ashwinarora/blockchain-based-access-right-management/README.md

 22.	isOwner()- checks if the delegate has permanent Owner access
 23.	isWriter()- checks if the delegate has permanent Write access
 24.	isReader()- checks if the delegate has permanent Read access.

 Kindly refer the code for better understanding.
-For any doubts/queries/bug reports/issues feel free to email at ashwinarora48@gmail.com